rhadp/rhadp/README.md

 # Red Hat Automotive Development Platform

-This repository contains "Infrastructure as Code" (IaC) for deploying the complete [Red Hat Automotive Development Platform](https://github.com/rhadp/rhadp) (RHADP)
-— a cloud-native development environment purpose-built for automotive software development.
+This repository provides Infrastructure as Code (IaC) for deploying the complete [Red Hat Automotive Development Platform](https://github.com/rhadp/rhadp) (RHADP) — a comprehensive, cloud-native development environment specifically designed for automotive software development.

-This setup provisions OpenShift clusters (on AWS, Azure, or GCP) with a hybrid ARM/x86 architecture, and installs a complete set of tools to accelerate the development of automotive applications and the Red Hat In-Vehicle Operating System (RHIVOS).
+The platform automatically provisions OpenShift clusters across major cloud providers (AWS, Azure, or GCP) with hybrid ARM/x86 architecture support, and pre-configures an integrated suite of development tools to streamline the creation of automotive applications and the Red Hat In-Vehicle Operating System (RHIVOS).

 ## Platform overview